EnigmaCurry/curlbomb/README.md

 _convenient_ as hell, but a security and trustability _nightmare_.
 Especially since installers usually require root access, do you trust a random file on the internet with direct access to your machine?

 But I usually try to ask myself this question: is it possible to turn a _bad_ idea into a _good_ one, or at the very least a less-bad idea?
-Let's take a look..
+Let's take a look.

 curlbomb serves a single file (read from disk or stdin) via HTTP to the first client to request it, then it shuts down.
 A command is printed out that will construct the curl bomb the client needs to run, which includes a one-time-use passphrase (called a knock) that is required to download the resource.
 This command is copy/pasted (or typed) into another shell, on some other computer, which will download and run the script in one line.